ychwang0331/ychwang0331.github.io/index.md

 layout: home
 profile_picture:
   src: /assets/img/image.png
-  alt: website picture
+  alt: me
 ---

 <p>
   Welcome!
-This site serves as an example for the Bay Jekyll theme.
-Bay is a very simple and minimal theme, directly inspired by Dan Grover's <a href="http://dangrover.com">website</a>.
+This site is Yucheng's personal website.
+I am currently a master student in CMU majored in Statistis, nice to meet you here! <a href="http://dangrover.com">website</a>.
 </p>

 <p>